emad-elsaid/emad-elsaid.github.io/_posts/2020-11-20-Why I became a software developer.md

 useful as it didn't translate to any practical experience.
 But every year after graduation I feel that was really useful for my career.
 I appreciate the effort my professors did to teach us the theories and the basics instead of the tools.
-I believe now that this is the right approach to but a solid foundation for a software engineering career.
+I believe now that this is the right approach to put a solid foundation for a software engineering career.

 During this journey I still had this idea in mind: I want to build stuff people use